dinanathsj29/npm-node-package-manager-tutorial/README.md

  </figure>
 </p>

-2. After installation check installed version of node and npm or verify installation by using command:
+3. After installation, check installed version of node and npm or verify installation by using command:
     - To get/check version of node, command: `node -v` / `node --version` OR
     - To get/check version of npm, command: `npm -v` / `npm --version`

 2 Introduction to NPM
 =====================